Information Systems and Technology (IN/IT)

 Quarter Credit Hours: 4 | Prerequisite: None

-IN555: Statistics for Analytics
+IN555: Statistics for the IT Professional

 This course provides you with an introduction to statistics.
 Topics include descriptive statistics, slopes and lines, correlation and linear regression, probability, confidence testing and hypothesis testing, and Chi-square inference and ANOVA.
 You will use software to develop skills in data-based problem solving.